Narrative assembled by D. A. Sharpe

 George Frideric Handel, was born in somewhat modest cultural and economic settings.
 Handel’s father died at age 75, but Handel was only age 12 at the time.
 Handel was “on his own” pretty much after that, serving as an apprentice to a barber.
 He married at age 20, the widow of the official barber-surgeon of a suburb of Halle, inheriting his practice.

 He did not have access to quality education.
 His musical abilities developed on their own, being God-given.
 His movements in life took him from Germany to Italy, then finally to England in 1712 at about age 27.

 God’s Providence enabled his musical produce to prosper greatly in England.
 A coronation anthem, Zadok the Priest (1727), was composed for the coronation of English King George II.
 The majesty of that composition has endured so famously that it has been used in the coronation of every English Monarch since then!

-Handel’s musical success enabled him to become a wealthy man before the time he graduated to Heaven at age 74.
+Handel’s musical success enabled him to become a wealthy man before the time he graduated to Heaven at age 74 on April 14, 1759.
 He is a wonderful example of God’s prosperity for one who genuinely is blessed by God, and who strives to serve God’s Hand in his life, and in the belief of Jesus Christ as Lord and Savior.
 His Christianity practiced was that of the Protestant tradition.
 His renown in England and service to the Kings along the way of his life was so significant that his body was interred in Westminster Abbey, a cathedral reserved, for the most part, for Kings and Queens of England.